TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:11:45 EDT 2023

 Free Arabic fonts available here:

-Ibrahim Jamali, an electronic techician from Pakistan, started his own typefoundry, Jamali Foundry, in Saudi Arabia in 2012.
-In 2012, he created the zany Latin display face Aliya.
+Ibrahim Jamali, an electronic techician from Pakistan, started his own type foundry, Jamali Foundry, in Saudi Arabia in 2012.
+In 2012, he created the zany Latin display typeface Aliya.
 [Google] [MyFonts] [More] ⦿

-Kamal Mansour used to run Kappa Type in Palo Alto, CA. and was involved in software, fonts and keyboards for some languages.
+Kamal Mansour, educated in Cairo, used to run Kappa Type in Palo Alto, CA, and was involved in software, fonts and keyboards for some languages.
 Thereafter, he joined Monotype in 1996 where he is now involved in OpenType implementations for various scripts including Latin, Arabic, and Hebrew.
-At Monotype, his responsibilities includes growing the library of non-Latin scripts, investigating potential products, in-house consulting, as well as assisting customers with font specifications.
+At Monotype, from his base in Los Altos, CA, his responsibilities includes growing the library of non-Latin scripts, investigating potential products, in-house consulting, as well as assisting customers with font specifications.

-He spoke at ATypI 2005 in Helsinki on Nastaliq style through open type, about which he writes: Designed by Pakistani calligrapher Mirza Jamil, Noori Nastaliq is a calligraphic Arabic-script typeface originally devised for use on a Monotype imagesetter in the 1970s.
+He spoke at ATypI 2005 in Helsinki on Nastaliq style through open type, about which he writes: Designed by Pakistani calligrapher Mirza Jamil, Noori Nastaliq is a calligraphic Urdu script typeface originally devised for use on a Monotype imagesetter in the 1970s.
 Once this proprietary equipment became obsolete, Noori Nastaliq could not be readily implemented for many years with the digital technology at the time.
 With the advent and maturation of OpenType technology, Noori Nastaliq is once again alive.
 In spite of the many graphic complexities of Nastaliq style such as its oblique alignment to the baseline and its cursive connections, OpenType proved sufficient for the task.
-Speaker at TypeCon 2012 in Milwaukee.
-[Google] [More] ⦿

 King Fahd Glorious Quran Printing Complex

-Ashfaq A. Niazi is a designer in Lahore, Pakistan.
-He is associated with the King Fahd Glorious Quran Printing Complex, which in 2009 released the free Arabic language font Uthman Taha's Naskh (2008, +Bold).
+Ashfaq A. Niazi is a designer in Lahore, Pakistan, who graduated from Govt Islamia College in Lahore.
+Since 2008, he is associated with the King Fahd Glorious Quran Printing Complex in Saudi Arabia, which in 2009 released the free Arabic language font Uthman Taha's Naskh (2008, +Bold).
 Earlier fonts by King Fahd Complex include QCF P001 and QCF BSML, which are here.
-He also made the free symbols face KFGQPC Arabic Symbols 01 (2010).
+He also made the free symbols typeface KFGQPC Arabic Symbols 01 (2010).
 In 2008, Peter Bilak, Eike Dingler, Ondrej Jób, and Ashfaq Niazi created the 21-style family History at Typotheque: Based on a skeleton of Roman inscriptional capitals, History includes 21 layers inspired by the evolution of typography.
 These 21 independent typefaces share widths and other metric information so that they can be recombined.
 Thus History has the potential to generate thousands of different unique styles.
 History 1, e.g., is a hairline sans; History 2 is Peignotian; History 14 is a multiline face; History 15 is a stapler face, and so forth.
-Typedia link.
-[Google] [More] ⦿

 TrueType and Type 1 fonts for Macintosh computers.
 Four fonts, 100 USD.
 "Sindhi is spoken in Pakistan, where it is written in the Arabic script with the addition of several letters to accommodate special sounds.
 Sindhi is also one of the constitutional languages of India."
 [Google] [More] ⦿